crong12/crong12/README.md

 ### Nice to meet you!
 I'm a budding data scientist on a journey to forge my own path in this exciting, evolving field.
-Having recently graduated from King's College London with an MSc in Data Science and a TikTok internship under my belt, I'm super excited to embark on my career as an Associate Data Scientist at Spotify! 🎶
+Having recently graduated from King's College London with an MSc in Data Science and a TikTok internship under my belt, I'm super excited to embark on my career soon! 🎶

 I'm particularly interested in data analytics and modelling.
 I love diving into the nitty gritty details of a messy dataset and digging up interesting insights that may be invisible to (or ignored by) others.
 Recently, I have started to delve into the wonderful, complex field of LLMs and AI agents.
 In fact, I'm working on a personal project to use LLMs for expense tracking and analytics.
 I'm really excited by what lies ahead in this space! 😎